glouw/ctl/README.md

 STL `std::map` will not be implemented in CTL because maps only provide slight syntactic improvements over sets.

-STL `std::unordered_map` and `std::unordered_set` will not be implemented in CTL because ordered containers are preferred, even at the cost of performance.

 STL variants of multi-sets and multi-maps will not be implemented because similar behaviour can be implemented as an amalgamation of a `set` and `lst`.